tenfyzhong/microblog/README.md

 # microblog
-A simple flask example help you to len flask step to step.
+A simple flask example help you to learn flask step by step.

 # requirements
 ```